nathanbraun/nathanbraun-com/content/books/habit.md

 Superhuman by Habit by [Tynan](https://tynan.com) was an excellent book.
-You should read it — it's not expensive and not that long and does not have any fluff — but here's my summary anyway.
+You should read it — it's not expensive and not that long and does not have any fluff — but even so here's my summary.
+Seriously, read it though.

 ## Why habits (and this book) are important
 In the long run, habits are "free" behaviors.
 You can do them automatically or